 What are SMART Goals?

-SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
-By applying these five criteria, you can craft a powerful aim statement that acts as the “north star” for your project.
-A SMART goal clarifies exactly what you want to accomplish and why it’s important (Specific, Relevant), how you will know you’ve succeeded (Measurable), whether it’s realistic (Achievable), and when you expect to accomplish it (Time-bound).
-This process eliminates ambiguity and provides the focus and motivation needed to drive meaningful change.
+Standing for Specific, Measurable, Achievable, Relevant, and Time-bound, it is a simple tool for turning broad aspirations into a focused “north star” that everyone on your team can rally behind.
+A SMART goal clarifies exactly what you want to accomplish, how you will measure success, and when you expect to achieve it.
+This eliminates ambiguity and provides the momentum needed to drive meaningful change.

 Resources